-Is DPC the Future of Healthcare?
+Is Direct Primary Care the Future of Healthcare?

 by Kev Coleman

 There is increasing discussion regarding “Direct Primary Care,” otherwise known as DPC or “membership medicine.”
 The basic premise of Direct Primary Care is a subscription model where an individual can have unlimited access to a primary care provider in exchange for a monthly fee ($60 to $150 according to Employee Benefit Advisor).
-Part of the rationale behind DPC is that improved access to, and use of, primary care services may produce better population health and lower overall healthcare expenditures.
+Part of the rationale behind DPC is that improved access to, and use of, primary care services may produce better population health as well as lower overall healthcare expenditures.

 Employers are curious about DPC as a means to reduce overall healthcare costs.
 Would the use of a subscription model that operates separately from their primary insurance encourage doctors to: